What is Data Classification

 Data classification tags data according to its type, sensitivity, and value to the organization if altered, stolen, or destroyed.
 It helps an organization understand the value of its data, determine whether the data is at risk, and implement controls to mitigate risks.
 Data classification also helps an organization comply with relevant industry-specific regulatory mandates such as SOX, HIPAA, PCI DSS, and GDPR.

-- High sensitivity data, if compromised or destroyed in an unauthorized transaction, would have a catastrophic impact on the organization or individual(s).
-High sensitivity data includes personal data, financial records, legal data, business data such as intellectual property, authentication data, etc.
+- High sensitivity data—if compromised or destroyed in an unauthorized transaction, would have a catastrophic impact on the organization or individuals.
+For example, financial records, intellectual property, authentication data.

-- Medium sensitivity data is for internal use only, but if compromised or destroyed, would not have a catastrophic impact on the organization or individual(s.)
-Examples of medium sensitivity data are emails and documents that do not include confidential data.
+- Medium sensitivity data—intended for internal use only, but if compromised or destroyed, would not have a catastrophic impact on the organization or individuals.
+For example, emails and documents with no confidential data.

-- Low sensitivity data is for public use.
-Examples include press releases, marketing materials, website content.
+- Low sensitivity data—intended for public use.
+For example, public website content.

-Since the high, medium, and low labels are somewhat generic, a best practice is to use labels that make sense for your organization.
+Since the high, medium, and low labels are somewhat generic, a best practice is to use labels for each sensitivity level that make sense for your organization.
 Two widely-used models are shown below.

 |Medium||Internal Use Only||Sensitive|

 If a database, file, or other data resource includes data that can be classified at two different levels, it’s best to classify all the data at the higher level.

 Data classification can be performed based on content, context, or user selections:

 - Content-based classification—involves reviewing files and documents, and classifying them

 - Context-based classification—involves classifying files based on meta data like the application that created the file (for example, accounting software), the person who created the document (for example, finance staff), or the location in which files were authored or modified (for example, finance or legal department buildings).